yimingsun12138/ColabGeek/README.md

 ## Get started

-First load the ColabGeek module and update all the packages and dependencies in the system (Please run under user root!).
+First load the ColabGeek module and update all the packages and dependencies in the system (Please run under user root).

 ```python
 import ColabGeek